roeegro/SwimFix/training/OpenPose Train Setup Guide.md

 - Deletes redundant fields from the json structure
 - Removes annotations with no keypoints/no segmentation,
 - Removes unannotated data (After filters some annotations in the previous operation)
-- Performs reindexing of the data so that the new indexes ranges from 1 to N
+- Performs reindexing of the data so that the new indexes ranges from 1 to N where N is the number of images.
 ### Step 3 - Data Augmentation
 For augmenting the dataset after annotating it, we used a couple of Matlab scripts located in the `training` directory which are based on the scripts from the [original](https://github.com/CMU-Perceptual-Computing-Lab/openpose_train/tree/master/training) openpose_train repository.
 Those scripts rely on the [cocoapi](https://github.com/gineshidalgo99/cocoapi) repository which the original authors of OpenPose forked and modified.